This article originally appeared on VICE Canada.

 After that, I headed outside to vape for about 15 minutes.
 I wanted the experiment to reflect my real life usage, so I wasn’t planning on getting baked out of my mind, but obviously I wanted to feel the effects of the weed.
 I smoked an indica that contains 20 percent THC, which is on the higher end of the spectrum.
-My vape chamber’s capacity is about a third of a gram (roughly a joint).
-When I finished, I felt baked, ranking myself at about a six out of 10.
-Mostly I just felt a bit looser and more relaxed.
+My vape chamber’s capacity is about a third of a gram.
+When I finished, I felt baked, ranking myself at about a six out of ten.
+Mostly, I just felt a bit looser and more relaxed.
 In that moment, I wouldn’t have driven.

 11:15 AM: Blood test and driving simulator